MuckRock/documentcloud/README.md

    - `Client ID` goes into `SQUARELET_KEY`
    - `Client Secret` goes into `SQUARELET_SECRET`
    - Additionally, get the value for `JWT_VERIFYING_KEY` by opening the Squarelet Django shell using `inv shell` and copying the `settings.SIMPLE_JWT['VERIFYING_KEY']` (remove the leading `b'` and the trailing `'`, leave the `\n` portions as-is)
-9. Set `SIDEKICK_PROCESSING_URL=mock://sidekick.dev.documentcloud.org`
-10. Set `SQUARELET_WHITELIST_VERIFIED_JOURNALISTS=false` to allow you to login.
+   - (If `JWT_VERIFYING_KEY` is blank, don't forget to `inv sh` on Squarelet and then run `./manage.py creatersakey` as the instructions linked above explained)
-11. You may need to provide valid testing values for `STRIPE_PUB_KEYS`, `STRIPE_SECRET_KEYS` and set `STRIPE_WEBHOOK_SECRETS=None` from the MuckRock team (multiple values are comma separated only, no square braces)
+9. In Squarelet, you may need to provide valid testing values for `STRIPE_PUB_KEYS`, `STRIPE_SECRET_KEYS` and set `STRIPE_WEBHOOK_SECRETS=None` from the MuckRock team (multiple values are comma separated only, no square braces)
-12. Stop and start the docker compose sessions for DocumentCloud (Ctrl-C, or `docker-compose down`) and Squarelet (`docker-compose down` in Squarelet folder.
+10. Stop and start the docker compose sessions for DocumentCloud (Ctrl-C, or `docker-compose down`) and Squarelet (`docker-compose down` in Squarelet folder.
 Then `docker-compose up` for DocumentCloud, and `inv up` in squarelet folder to begin using the new dotfiles.
-14. Log in using the Squarelet staff superuser on the locally-running Documentcloud frontend at http://dev.documentcloud.org
+11. Log in using the Squarelet staff superuser on the locally-running Documentcloud frontend at http://dev.documentcloud.org
-15. If you can login successfully, go to [Django admin for DocumentCloud](http://dev.api.documentcloud.org/admin) and add a static page
+12. If you can login successfully, go to [Django admin for DocumentCloud](http://dev.api.documentcloud.org/admin) and add a static page

 [docker-install]: https://docs.docker.com/install/